If you own an IT company and are thinking about an exit strategy, it’s essential to consider valuation multiples.

 The pandemic rapidly accelerated the demand for both types of services, as evident by the massive jumps in the median YoY revenue growths.
 This created a pull-forward effect with companies advancing their expenditure on digitalization at a large scale.
 As expected, both segments eventually reached a turning point in 2H 2021.
 Their growth rates have been declining since, albeit at a much steadier pace than multiples which halved in just three months.

-The median revenue growth for software development companies was quite volatile even before the pandemic, but generally stayed above 10% overall.
-In Q2 2020, it recorded its lowest point at 8.7% and peaked five quarters later in Q3 2021 at 38.5%.
-Since then, it’s been steadily declining and is down by almost 25pp as of Q1 2023.
+The median revenue growth for Software Development companies was quite volatile even before the pandemic, but generally stayed around 15-20% overall.
+In Q2 2020, it recorded its lowest point at around 10%, and peaked five quarters later in Q3 2021 at 38.5%.
+Since then, it’s been steadily declining and is down by more than 34pp as of Q2 2024.

 For IT consulting companies, median revenue growth was less volatile but also notably lower than that of software development.
 It fell into negative territory in Q2 2020 at -1.1% but quickly recovered and peaked at 19.5% in Q2 2021.
-Like software development, median YoY revenue growth for IT consulting companies halved by Q2 2022 and has been declining since.
+Similarly to Software Development, median YoY revenue growth for IT Consulting companies has deteriorated to -0.7% by Q2 2024.

 EBITDA Margin

-EBITDA margin has been relatively stable for software development and IT consulting companies, with a slight upward trend between 2015 to 1H 2023.
-Companies from both segments typically operated at 12-16% EBITDA margins.
+EBITDA margin has been relatively stable for software development and IT consulting companies, with a slight upward trend between 2015 to Q3 2023.
+Companies from both segments typically operated at 12-17% EBITDA margins throughout the observed period.

 The median EBITDA margin of IT consulting companies followed a similar path over the same 12-month period.
-Its performance more closely resembled what was happening in global markets, however, only starting to proliferate after the dip in Q1 2020.
+Its performance more closely resembled what was happening in global markets; however, it only started to proliferate after the dip in Q1 2020.
 In contrast, software development companies’ median EBITDA margin grew throughout 2020.

 Market Sentiment